Left-wing extremism

 Exploitation of democratic discourse

 For left-wing extremists, exploiting democratic discourse to their own ends plays a significant role.
-They take up important current political topics in an attempt to exert a targeted influence on societal discussions.
-Their aim is to ensure that their own political agenda, such as questioning the legitimacy of the state and its institutions, features in debate.
+They seize important current political topics in an attempt to exert a targeted influence on societal discussions.
+Their idea is to embed left-wing extremist positions into society as a whole and to add a militant component to civil democratic protests.
+Left-wing extremists basically aim at delegitimising the democratic state and its institutions.